 At the end of three years, the couple would have approximately $65,000 in their CPF Ordinary Account (OA) balance and $26,000 in cash.

 Their combined monthly income in 2021 would be around $7,600.
-As first-timers, they may also qualify for $15,000 in enhanced CPF housing grants which is based on their income.
+As first-timers, they may also qualify for $15,000 in enhanced CPF housing grants, which are income-based.

 In this scenario, the maximum purchase price the couple can afford is $353,000.
 Hence, if they were to apply for the Telok Blangah Becon BTO, they could be overleveraging by two times.